developitkris/pig-latin/README.md

 ## Support and contact details

-_If you have any inquiries or concerns please feel free to contact us at <mailto:krsy3ii@yahoo.com>_
+_If you have any inquiries or concerns please feel free to contact Kristi at <mailto:krsy3ii@yahoo.com>_

 ## Technologies Used